salilab/imp-sampcon/README.md

 # Running the exhaustiveness test

-See the usage of `exhaust` in IMP's [actin modeling tutorial](https://integrativemodeling.org/tutorials/actin/analysis.html) and [RNA Polymerase 2 tutorial](https://github.com/salilab/imp_analysis_tutorial).
+See the usage of `exhaust` in IMP's [actin modeling tutorial](https://integrativemodeling.org/tutorials/actin/analysis.html).

 ## Outputs